-Underneath the rolling hills and glistening streams of Southern Indiana lies an extraordinary world practically unknown to man.
+Underneath the rolling hills and glistening streams of Southern Indiana lies an extraordinary world practically unknown to humankind.
 The mysterious underground world of caves with their intricate passageways and dramatic formations is a whole new world just waiting to be explored.
 This one of a kind natural community is known as karst.

 Karst topography is a distinctive type of landscape largely shaped by the dissolving action of groundwater on carbonate bedrock, usually limestone.
 This geological process, which will take thousands of years, is characterized by unique features such as sinkholes, fissures, caves, disappearing streams, springs, rolling topography, and underground drainage systems.